Chart Color Schemes

 In terms of cultural diversity, Palm Island records figures broadly comparable to the national average, as found in AreaSearch's assessment of a number of language and cultural background related metrics

 Palm Island's cultural diversity aligns with its region's average.
 Its population comprises 94.2% citizens, 98.3% born in Australia, and 56.6% speaking English only at home.
-Christianity dominates Palm Island, accounting for 82.2%, compared to the regional average of 70.7%.
+Christianity dominates Palm Island, with 82.2%, compared to 52.2% in the rest of Qld.

 Frequently Asked Questions - Diversity